universal-mcp/ms-teams/README.md

 # Ms-teams Universal MCP Server

 This repository contains an implementation of an Ms-teams Universal MCP (Model Context Protocol) server.
-It provides a standardized interface for interacting with Ms-teams's SEO and backlink analysis tools through a unified API.
+It provides a standardized interface for interacting with Ms-teams's tools and services through a unified API.

 The server is built using the Universal MCP framework.